lwlinux32/WormGPT/README.md

 # Worm GPT 🐛 -Fixed

-A powerful, multi-personality CLI interface for Grok AI, designed for unrestricted access and specific personalities.
+A powerful, CLI interface for Grok AI, designed for unrestricted access and specific personalities.

  Original idea by @kafyasngl